Learning to formalize a plan: Students choose a long-term goal and write a step-by-step plan.

 Students identify the individuals who can support them in working towards their goal.
 In addition to their mentor and teachers, students should also select the people who can be most helpful in achieving a particular goal.
 For example, Elisabeth selected her Occupational Therapist and Assistive Technologist because her goal to create art involved use of her hand and adaptive tools.

-Step 6 in Action
+Step 6 In Action

 The OT and AT design an adaptive art tool for Elisabeth.